Livable Garden Centre | Livable Basics

 Obovate (Leaf Shape)

-Obovate refers to a leaf shape that is broader at the top and narrows towards the base or stem.
-It resembles an upside-down egg.
+Leaf shape that's broader at the top and narrows towards the base - like an upside-down egg.

 Open forest